 Section 41 and the first schedule of the Building Act 2004 describes work which may be carried out without a consent.
 It is regularly updated by the Ministry of Business, Innovation and Employment (MBIE) with a wide range of building work being exempted.
-The full list of exempt building work can be found on the Ministry of Business, Innovation and Employment website or you can check with council.
+The document that outlines the full list of exempt building work can be found at www.building.govt.nz website which is approved by the Ministry of Business, Innovation and Employment or you can check with council.

 An exemption does not allow for building work if that work would be in breach of any other Act e.g. exempt work may still require planning approval.

 Note: all exempt work is to comply with the Building Code.
 View New Zealand Legislation website

 If you are unhappy with our decision on your consent or your problem has not been resolved, you can make a formal complaint.
 This should be made in the first instance, in writing, to the Wairoa District Council.